OpenCyphal-Garage/libcyphal/docs/design/readme.md

 The above is based on the ideas discussed here: <https://forum.opencyphal.org/t/api-proposal-for-libcyphal/1850/2?u=pavel.kirienko>.

 The core part of the presentation layer is a non-polymorphic non-generic controller class called `Presentation`.
 The class is equipped with factory methods for the four kinds of port objects: publishers, subscribers, RPC clients, and RPC servers.
 Said factory methods and the types they produce are *some of the very few template entities in the entire library*.
+Objects produced by the factory methods are returned (moved) by value relying on NRVO; the alternative would be to use heap, but it is desirable and possible to minimize its usage.

 ```c++
 /// There may be an arbitrary number of publishers/subscribers/clients on a given port-ID (servers are special).